-Founded in 1985, the Gallery is the greater DC metro area’s primary source for artist-pulled fine art prints, and has a membership of exceptional local and national printmakers.
+Founded in 1985, the Gallery is the greater DC metro area’s primary source for contemporary fine art prints, and has a membership of exceptional local and national printmakers.
 Every month Washington Printmakers Gallery has a group exhibit of members’ work and a solo show.
 The gallery also houses bins and flatfiles with prints and a limited collection of artist books and portfolios.

 History of the Gallery